edj36/edj36.github.io/blog/margin/margin_of_safety.md

 ***
 - long term investments based on underlying business fundamentals
 - historial ebb and flow of investor sentiment between greed and fear

-- There is nothing esoteric about value investing.
+> There is nothing esoteric about value investing.
 It is simply the process of determining the value underlying a security and then buying it at a considerable discount from that value.
 It is really that simple.

-# Chapter 1: Where Most Investors Stumble
+# I: Where Most Investors Stumble
+## Chapter 1: Speculators and Unsuccessful Investors
 ***
+- investors believe that over the long run security prices tend to reflect fundamental developments involving the underlying business
+- page 20